 Types of Foot injuries

-Pain in the foot can have many different causes, stemming from poor footwear to even being caused by menopause.
-Below are the most common causes of foot pain I treat:
+Pain in the foot can have many different causes, stemming from poor footwear, tight calves and even menopause.
+Below are the most common causes of foot and heel:

 - Heel Spurs

 All of these above injuries can cause sharp pains and difficulty walking if left untreated.
 This is why I encourage all my clients to come in for Acupuncture as soon as they begin experiencing foot or heel pain.
 The danger is, because we are always on our feet, that the tissue becomes chronically inflamed.

 There can be many causes for developing Plantar Fasciitis and heel pain.
 Commonly in women it is caused by footwear which though fashionable, does not provide good support for your feet.
 In men its often causing by walking in flip-flops, which again provide no support for your arches or feet.

 Sporting injuries from doing too much running or walking can cause the padding in the heel to become inflamed.
 If this inflammation goes on for too long, calcifications can develop on the heel bone causing painful spurs.

 Menopause is a common cause for heel pain in middle aged women due the deficiency of yin causing the hot flushing.
 The lower body is considered yin, and therefore the most yin point (the foot) can become inflamed.

 How I treat Heel and Foot Pain with Acupuncture